JARRED J. SLATER

 Texas Board of Legal Specialization

-Jarred J. Slater focuses his immigration work on employment matters, family-based immigration, citizenship and naturalization, as well as defending clients in removal proceedings before Immigration Courts throughout the United States.
+Jarred J. Slater focuses his immigration work on employment matters, family-based immigration, as well as citizenship and naturalization.
 At a firm with lawyers representing several nationalities and speaking a variety of languages, Mr. Slater is the lone native Texan who grew up in Houston.

 As a political science graduate, he helped constituents while working as a congressional aide and caseworker, first for U.S. Rep. Ken Bentsen, and later for Rep. Chris Bell.
 In that role, Mr. Slater gained a practical understanding of immigration hurdles, serving as a liaison to what is now U.S. Citizenship and Immigration Services.
 He learned that “there’s the way the law is written and the way things actually work in practice.”